jzqin/mnist_practice/README.md

 An example of creating and running a model is shown in `jq_ffn_model.ipynb`.

-For comparison, I also train a Hugging Face Transformer model to predict MNIST labels from the image data.
+For comparison, I also train a PyTorch Transformer model to predict MNIST labels from the image data.